DRAFT DOCUMENT – For Internal Discussion Only

 - Draft 2b (2021.07.06) – Added section on Biology/Neurobiology

 NOTE: This document is not pro-polygyny nor pro-polygamy nor does it endorse these.
 This is purely a discussion on what God is saying to us.
-Similarly, there is nothing in scripture that in any way mandates polygyny nor rewards it.
+Similarly, that I’m aware of there is nothing in scripture that in any way mandates polygyny nor rewards it.
 If anything, according to Paul, God may well prefer that we remain single rather than marry at all.

 Like most posts on Crusty Logic, this should be considered a work in progress – incomplete with some very raw thoughts, observations and non-conclusions.
 Posts on Crusty Logic are for exploration, discussion and learning and should not necessarily be taken as conclusive or even accurate.
-The latter especially given my lack of any formal theology education.
+If you’ve stumbled upon this, do not take it as any kind of gospel, talk to your pastor, theology professor or someone else whose judgement on scripture you trust.
+Or all three.

 All scripture references NASB 1995 unless otherwise noted.